26 Famous Authors' Favorite Books

 18. MAYA ANGELOU

 The poet and author had a number of favorite books, including Dickens's A Tale of Two Cities, the Bible, Look Homeward, Angel by Thomas Wolfe, Invisible Man by Ralph Ellison, and Louisa May Alcott's Little Women.
-"When I read Alcott, I knew that these girls she was talking about were all white," Angelou said.
+"When I read Alcott, I knew that these girls she was talking about were all white," Angelou told The Week in 2013.
 "But they were nice girls and I understood them.
 I felt like I was almost there with them in their living room and their kitchen."

 19. LYDIA DAVIS